Sophie Fiennes: 2017–2024

-In 2018 Fiennes collaborated with Stopgap Dance Company and choreographer Lucy Bennett to reimagine the live performance ‘Artificial Things’, staging it in a derelict shopping mall.
-The film Artificial Things won the IMZ Dance On Screen Award in 2019.
+In 2018 Fiennes collaborated with Stopgap Dance Company and the choreographer Lucy Bennett to restage the live performance Artificial Things in a derelict shopping mall; the resulting film won the IMZ Dance on Screen Award in 2019.

-In 2022 Fiennes collaborated with her brother, the actor Ralph Fiennes, translating to the screen his production and performance of T. S. Eliot's poem, Four Quartets.
-The original on-stage performance was described as “a magnificent theatrical experience” and “a poignant one-man show about a world under threat.”
-In Sophie Fiennes’ film “the lens and the screen bring a new, even more intimate, perspective”.
+In 2022 Fiennes filmed her brother Ralph Fiennes's stage production of T. S. Eliot's Four Quartets.
+The Financial Times wrote that in her film "the lens and the screen bring a new, even more intimate, perspective".